MSc Public Health for DevelopmentLondon School of Hygiene and Tropical Medicine

 Terms 2 and 3

-Students take a total of five study modules, one from each timetable slot (Slot 1, Slot 2 etc.), working with personal tutors to identify a pathway through the program which best serves their career.
+Students take a total of five study modules, one from each timetable slot (C1, C2, D1, D2, E), working with personal tutors to identify a pathway through the programme which best serves their career.
 Students may choose to develop research skills in statistics and epidemiology; qualitative methods; health policy; or health economics.
 They may also choose to develop a specialist public health focus such as vector control; maternal and newborn health; sexual and reproductive health; or water, sanitation and health.

-Most students take the unifying module Applying Public Health Principles in Developing Countries in Slot 5.
-This module builds on the learning from Terms 1 and 2 so students apply public health disciplines to review evidence, produce policy recommendations, develop strategic public health program plans and conduct strategic reviews.
+Most students take the unifying module A pplying Public Health Principles in the E slot.
+This module builds on the learning from Terms 1 and 2 so students apply public health disciplines to review evidence, produce policy recommendations, develop strategic public health programme plans and conduct strategic reviews.

 - Health Care Evaluation